tidyverse/stringr/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, or WARNINGs.

+There was one note: I am changing the maintainer email to my rstudio address, and will send confirmation shortly.

 ## Downstream dependencies
 This release changes the backend of stringr from R's built in regular